The future of water heating is here.

 Our mission is urgent.
 Let’s get started.

-Transforming the water heater market in favor of HPWHs would cut emissions by nearly 100 million tons of carbon and 300,000 GWhs of energy per year.
+Transforming the water heater market in favor of HPWHs would reduce our national energy usage by 300,000 GWhs per year.
 That’s enough to power 25 million homes.

 To transform the HPWH market, a growing corps of trained workers will be needed across the supply chain.
 That means local, jobs and investment to underserved communities.